HudsonAlpha/CSL_public_benchmark/README.md

 Since then, the following information has been added:

 - (2021-12-13) Descriptions and links to the specific reference files
+- (2022-02-08) Descriptions and links to the benchmark truth sets (VCF and BED when available)

 We rarely change the reference files we are testing with.
 However, aligners and callers are added/updated semi-frequently depending on the significance of the change and reported performance by the developers/researchers.